Plenituz/barbe/README.md

 - Reduce cost of changing tooling and cloud platforms
 - Easily glue together internal and public toolchains
 - Gracefully handle deprecation of tooling features

-Checkout [Barbe-serverless](https://github.com/Plenituz/barbe-serverless) to see how we use Barbe to make it super easy to use AWS serverless resources (backed by Terraform)

 > Barbe is in pretty early stage, be on the lookout for breaking changes, and come have fun with it!